Middle Swannanoa River Restoration

 Landowners who are interested in grant funded riverbank restoration are encouraged to fill out this form in order to begin project site planning:

 The total cost to fix the damage and make the river more flood-resilient is estimated to be between $10 and $13 million.
-To learn more about our damage assessment and proposed actions, view this report summary:
+To learn more about the damage assessment and proposed actions, see the Helene Study Overview.
+The study was designed to be replicable in other areas impacted by a flooding disaster and the study methods are carefully outlined in a detailed report.

 Addressing Water Quality Issues

-RiverLink is working with stakeholders, including Friends and Neighbors of Swannanoa and the Swannanoa Grassroots Alliance, to develop a watershed action plan that charts a path toward a cleaner Middle Swannanoa River.
-Once complete, the plan will be submitted for approval to the North Carolina Department of Environmental Quality, making water quality improvement projects eligible for additional funding sources.
+RiverLink worked with Wildlands Engineering and stakeholders, including Friends and Neighbors of Swannanoa and the Swannanoa Grassroots Alliance, to expand the initial post-Helene damage assessment to develop a watershed action plan that charts a path toward a cleaner Middle Swannanoa River.
+Click on the button below to explore the interactive Watershed Action Plan completed in March, 2026.